nickretallack/todo/readme.txt

     		- automatically pulls in items at the same location

     - equipment

-    - server sync should be high on my list.  for outliner too, which really needs some love

     - add up/down vote buttons
     	- only one vote per day, but you can change it.